Top 5 Detoxifying Foods for Thyroid Thrivers

 Powerful antioxidants are the name of the game for blueberries.
 Antioxidants protect our cells from oxidation, a chemical process that happens daily and can cause damage to our cells.
 Oxidation is one of many negative effects of dietary or environmental toxins.

-If you want to eat blueberries with the highest levels of beneficial antioxidants, polyphenols, anthocyanins, and flavonoids, check the freezer aisle for organic wild blueberries.
+If you want to eat blueberries with the highest levels of beneficial antioxidants, polyphenols, and anthocyanins, check the freezer aisle for organic wild blueberries.
 While smaller in size, wild blueberries feature twice the antioxidants, twice the fiber, one-third less sugar, and in my opinion, double the flavor!
 They make delicious smoothies.

 Whole, fresh, organic blueberries are an easy thyroid-friendly snack.
 To try an AIP dessert featuring frozen wild blueberries, check out my recipe for Blueberries & Lemon Cream.